Dosage Form: capsule

 Because false positive readings were reported with the Ames N-Multistix SG® dipstick test for urinary protein when gabapentin was added to other antiepileptic drugs, the more specific sulfosalicylic acid precipitation procedure is recommended to determine the presence of urine protein.

-Pregnancy Category C: There are no adequate and well-controlled studies in pregnant women.
-In nonclinical studies in mice, rats, and rabbits, gabapentin was developmentally toxic when administered to pregnant animals at doses similar to or lower than those used clinically.
-Gabapentin should be used during pregnancy only if the potential benefits justifies the potential risk to the fetus.
+There are no adequate data on the development risks associated with the use of gabapentin in pregnant women.
+In nonclinical studies in mice, rats, and rabbits, gabapentin was developmentally toxic (increased fetal skeletal and visceral abnormalities, and increased embryo fetal) when administered to pregnant animals at doses similar to or lower than those used clinically.
+(See Data)

 In studies in which rats received oral doses of gabapentin (500 mg/kg/day to 2,000 mg/kg/day), during pregnancy, adverse effect on offspring development (increased incidences of hydroureter and/or hydronephrosis) were observed at all doses.
-The lowest effect dose for developmental toxicity in rats is approximately equal to the MRHD on a mg/m2 basis.
+The lowest dose tested is similar to the MRHD on a mg/m2 basis.

 To provide information regarding the effects of in utero exposure to gabapentin, physicians are advised to recommend that pregnant patients taking gabapentin enroll in the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
 This can be done by calling the toll free number 1-888-233-2334, and must be done by patients themselves.
 Information on the registry can also be found at the website http://www.aedpregnancyregistry.org/.